-- o reviewed D&B's annual reports to shareholders on Form 10-K for the three fiscal years ended on or about January 31, 2002, the quarterly report on Form 10-Q for the quarter ended May 5, 2002, company-prepared internal financial statements for the five fiscal years ended on or about January 31, 2002, and company-prepared interim financial statements for the three month period ended May 5, 2002; - o held discussions with the special committee concerning an update provided by D&B's chief financial officer to the special committee as to D&B's financial condition and results of operations for periods subsequent to May 5, 2002, including a report on D&B's operating performance relative to its financial plan and D&B's future prospects; - o reviewed copies of the merger agreement, as amended; - met with and held discussions with certain members of the senior management of D&B to discuss the operations, financial condition, future prospects and projected operations and performance of D&B, and met with and held discussions with D&B and its counsel regarding the transaction and related matters; - o visited certain facilities and business offices of D&B;

-- o reviewed forecasts and projections prepared by D&B's management with respect to D&B for the years ending on or about January 31, 2003 through 2012; - o reviewed the historical market prices and trading volume for D&B's publicly traded securities; - o reviewed certain other publicly available financial data for certain companies that Houlihan Lokey deemed comparable to D&B, and publicly available prices and premiums paid in other transactions that Houlihan Lokey considered similar to the transaction; - o reviewed various documents related to the transaction including financing commitments for the tender offer and a form of guarantee from Investorp; and - conducted such other studies, analyses and inquiries as Houlihan Lokey deemed appropriate.
+- o reviewed D&B's annual reports to shareholders on Form 10-K for the three fiscal years ended on or about January 31, 2002, the quarterly report on Form 10-Q for the quarter ended May 5, 2002, company-prepared internal financial statements for the five fiscal years ended on or about January 31, 2002, and company-prepared interim financial statements for the three month period ended May 5, 2002; - o held discussions with the special committee concerning an update provided by D&B's chief financial officer to the special committee as to D&B's financial condition and results of operations for periods subsequent to May 5, 2002, including a report on D&B's operating performance relative to its financial plan and D&B's future prospects; - o reviewed copies of the merger agreement, as amended; - o met with and held discussions with certain members of the senior management of D&B to discuss the operations, financial condition, future prospects and projected operations and performance of D&B, and met with and held discussions with D&B and its counsel regarding the transaction and related matters; - o visited certain facilities and business offices of D&B; - o reviewed forecasts and projections prepared by D&B's management with respect to D&B for the years ending on or about January 31, 2003 through 2012; - o reviewed the historical market prices and trading volume for D&B's publicly traded securities; - o reviewed certain other publicly available financial data for certain companies that Houlihan Lokey deemed comparable to D&B, and publicly available prices and premiums paid in other transactions that Houlihan Lokey considered similar to the transaction; - reviewed various documents related to the transaction including financing commitments for the tender offer and a form of guarantee from Investcorp; and - o $\,$ conducted such other studies, analyses and inquiries as Houlihan Lokey deemed appropriate.

 Houlihan Lokey had used several methodologies to assess the fairness of the consideration to be received by D&B shareholders in connection with the tender offer, and reviewed and confirmed the appropriateness of such methodologies to assess the fairness of the consideration to be received by the unaffiliated holders of D&B common stock in connection with the merger.
 The following is a summary of the material financial analyses used by Houlihan Lokey in connection with providing its opinion in connection with the tender offer and its confirmation of such opinion in connection with the merger.
 This summary is qualified in its entirety by reference to the full text of such opinion, which is attached as Appendix B to this proxy statement.
-Houlihan Lokey regarded each of the following analyses to be appropriate and reflective of generally accepted valuation methodologies given D&B's trading volume relative to total shares outstanding, the accessibility of comparable publicly traded companies, the availability of forecasts from management of D&B, and available information regarding similar transactions in the restaurant industry.
+Houlihan Lokey utilized each of the following analyses based upon its view that each is reflective of generally accepted valuation methodologies and appropriate given D&B's trading volume relative to total shares outstanding, the accessibility of comparable publicly traded companies, the availability of forecasts from management of D&B, and available information regarding similar transactions in the restaurant industry.
+Each analysis provides an indication of D&B's per share equity value in order to assess the fairness of the consideration to be received by the unaffiliated holders of D&B's common stock in connection with the merger.
+No one methodology was considered to be more appropriate than any other methodology, and therefore Houlihan Lokey utilized all of the aforementioned methodologies in arriving at its conclusions.